Rachid Mekhloufi: International career

-In the middle of the Algerian War, on 13 April 1958, ten of the most well-known France-Based professional football (soccer) players fled from France to go and play for their new FLN football team.
+In the middle of the Algerian War, on 13 April 1958, ten of the most well-known France-based Algerian professional footballers fled from France to go and play for the new FLN football team.
 This team was created from the National Liberation Front (Algeria).
 One of these 10 players was Rachid Mekhloufi.
 Rachid, "abandoned the French team preparing for the World Cup Finals in Sweden and instantly became an Algerian national symbol."
 By the summer, more and more France-based Algerians came to join the original ten who fled.
-Rachid and his fellow teammates wanted to show the French people the serious war that was going on in Algeria.
-Many of them did not realize the extent of the war going on, and when ten high-caliber players left, the French citizens had to wonder and figure out the exact reason why-especially when a few of the footballers were preparing for the World Cup Finals.
-At the same time, both Rachid and his teammates gave a sense of nationalism to the Citizens of Algeria during their efforts in the War.
-Mekhloufi (and many others) sacrificed their careers by playing in less competitive environments with lesser demanding training regimes.
+Rachid and his teammates wanted to show the French people the serious war that was going on in Algeria.
+Many in France did not realize the extent of the war raging in Algeria, but when ten high-profile players left, the French citizens had to wonder and figure out the exact reason, especially when a few of the 10 footballers were preparing for the World Cup Finals.
+At the same time, both Rachid and his teammates gave a sense of nationalism to the citizens of Algeria during their efforts in the war.
+Mekhloufi (and many others) sacrificed their careers by playing in less competitive environments with less demanding training regimes.
 Mekhloufi is quoted saying "I had lost the taste for effort, the necessary fight" when asked about playing political football.
+Even though France attempted to hinder the FLN team's success by requesting to FIFA that the team not be recognized, FIFA was only able to enforce these restrictions in some countries.

+Death

+On 8 November 2024, it was announced that Mekhloufi had died at the age of 88.